jaimemorales52/llm-ioc-detection/README.md

 ## 5. Typical API usage

-To run IoC detection you only need to provide a single JavaScript file: the backend takes care of embedding the IP, applying the obfuscation/encryption phases, and querying the LLMs, so no JSON payload or folder path is required.
+To run IoC detection you only need to provide a single JavaScript file or Folder: the backend takes care of embedding the IP, applying the obfuscation/encryption phases, and querying the LLMs.

 ---